By: Heather Keys

 - Olive Oil Tours: Mendoza’s rich bounty also includes olive oil.
 Embark on tours of olive groves and oil mills, gaining insight into the production process.

 - Aconcagua Provincial Park: Pay a visit to Aconcagua Provincial Park, housing Mount Aconcagua, the highest peak in the Americas.
-Marvel at the grandeur of the landscape and engage in outdoor pursuits like trekking or climbing.

 5. Marlborough, New Zealand